hawadlu/Maze-Solver-Java/README.md

 <br>
 The next part is the variable name.
 This can be any word that you like.

-Declarations have an optional assignment operator '=' which may be followed by a maze method if the varaible type is a List, Stack, Queue or PriorityQueue.
+Declarations have an optional assignment operator '=' which may be followed by a maze method if the variable type is a List, Stack, Queue or PriorityQueue.

-If the type is a number the '=' may be followed by any number of math operator.
+Whenever, the type is a number the '=' may be followed by any number of math operator.
 <br><br>
 e.g.
 <br>